 - Book a tour or excursion through Viator or Airbnb Experiences, then use Venture Miles to cover the cost

 The list goes on and on.
-Needless to say, there’s a ton of flexibility and ease when using Purchase Eraser.
+Needless to say, there's a ton of flexibility and ease when using miles to cover travel purchases.

 Book Through the Capital One Portal

-Just like the Chase Travel Portal, Capital One has its own travel portal where you can directly search for flights, hotels, car rentals, and more, then book using points.
-And the Capital One Travel Portal is new and improved, with some great features you won’t get elsewhere.
+Just like Chase, Capital One has its own travel portal where you can directly search for flights, hotels, car rentals, and more, then book using points.
+And the Capital One Travel Portal is new and improved, with some great features you won't get elsewhere.

 The new flight-booking engine is powered by the popular travel app Hopper.
 That means you should generally find the same prices you see directly through the airline or via Google Flights – but not always.
 Just tap in the details of the flight or hotel you're hoping to book with Venture Miles and start searching.

-You won’t get a bonus when using miles through the Capital One Travel portal as you do with Chase cards like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®.
-Just like using Purchase Eraser, every Venture Mile is worth 1 cent toward travel through the portal.
+You won't get a bonus when using miles through the Capital One Travel portal as you do with Chase cards like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®.
+Just like covering travel purchases with miles, every Venture Mile is worth 1 cent toward travel through the portal.

-That means you can once again book that same $208 flight to Cozumel for less than 20,800 Venture Miles.
-And whether you don’t have enough miles in your account or want to save some, you can apply as many (or as few) miles to the purchase to reduce the cost.
+That means you can once again book that same $158 flight to Cozumel for 15,800 Venture Miles.
+And whether you don't have enough miles in your account or want to save some, you can apply as many (or as few) miles to the purchase to reduce the cost.